 - Wapusk National Park is a wilderness park with no roads, hiking trails or any visitor facilities.
 Local tour operators are well equipped to take you into the area on a plane or helicopter aerial tour or in a tundra vehicle depending on the weather and the season. - Contact Parks Canada while planning your trip.
-Safety is an important issue due to the park's climate, remoteness, hazards and the abundance of polar bears. - Plan on spending one to four days in Churchill. - Upon arrival in Churchill, visit the Parks Canada visitor reception centre in the Bayport Plaza for audio-visual and interpretive presentations, and the most recent local updates including polar bear safety information.
-Talk with Park staff for an in-depth look at the area's cultural and natural history.
-Watch for Parks Canada's new visitor reception facilities, scheduled to open in 2002 in Churchill's historic train station. - Come prepared for a changeable and cool sub-arctic marine climate, biting insects and rugged terrain.
+Safety is an important issue due to the park's climate, remoteness, hazards and the abundance of polar bears. - Plan on spending one to four days in Churchill. - Upon arrival in Churchill, visit the Parks Canada Visitor Reception Centre at the heritage railway station to see the exhibits, participate in interpretive presentations and to view audio-visual productions.
+Parks Canada Staff will enjoy sharing their knowledge about the area's natural and cultural history.
+Polar bear safety information is also available. - Come prepared for a changeable and cool sub-arctic marine climate, biting insects and rugged terrain.